SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

     ![](./images/11.png)
     </kbd>

-TO-DO - Update all remaining images (I have a free trial so I cannot create an instance) [JOSE: What other images do you need?]
+TO-DO - Update all remaining images (I have a free trial so I cannot create an instance) [JOSE ASKS: What other images do you need?]

-[@Abbey: please add a step here for the "Copy Configuration" button]
+[@Abbey: please add a step here for the "Copy Configuration" button and mention why this is useful]

 10. **If you are using the SAP HANA Cloud trial and already have a database instance, click the *Cancel* button and then the *Leave* button to return to the All Instances view in SAP HANA Cloud Central (recall that you can only have 1 database instance in SAP HANA Cloud trial, so you cannot create second one).** Otherwise, click on Create Instance button and you will be redirected to the SAP Cloud Central overview page to see the instance you have just created.
     <kbd>